 Getting some work experience is also helpful if you're not quite sure what you want to do career-wise.
 It lets you test the water in a few different industries and roles to see what you enjoy (and what you don't).

 Make sure you get cracking with work experience as early on as possible.
 You'll have less time in your final year when you've got the dreaded dissertation to deal with.

 No matter what bragging rights you can earn for doing an essay in one long, horrible night, there's no reason you should ever be staring at a Word doc at 5am.

-Not only is it really not fun, but it's going to make it so much harder for you to get a top grade.
+Not only is it the complete opposite of fun, but it's going to make it so much harder for you to get a first class degree.

 We do have a guide on how to write an essay quickly if you've only got a few hours before your deadline, but please only use this in emergencies.
 Don't put yourself through the pain.